-Far West Ski Foundation, in collaboration with its sister organization the Far West Ski Association, has supported WSJUSA since 2009 with special campaigns within organized skiing.
-Because of the support of organized snowsport and recognition of the tenacious dedication of the late Deedee Corradini, the Foundation has taken up the challenges from Women’s Ski Jumping USA and made several grants over the last 2 years totaling nearly $5000 (the Foundation and the Association providing matching contributions).
-The Foundation has resolved to make an annual scholarship grant to the Fly Girls program in honor of Deedee Corradini, commemcing in 2015
+Far West Ski Foundation, in collaboration with its sister organization, the Far West Ski Association, has supported WSJUSA since 2009 with special campaigns within organized skiing.
+Because of the support of organized snowsport and recognition of the tenacious dedication of the late Deedee Corradini, the Foundation has taken up the challenges from Women’s Ski Jumping USA and made annual grants, with the Foundation and the Association providing matching contributions to its programs.
+The Foundation had made grants to the Fly Girls program in honor of Deedee Corradini.

 Corradini was the past president of the distinguished International Women’s Forum.
 She was fluent in French and Arabic, having spent part of her youth in the Middle East.
 She was a Senior Distinguished Fellow in Urban Studies at The Richard W. Riley Institute of Government, Politics and Public Leadership at Furman University, and Senior Vice President of Prudential Utah Real Estate.

-Corradini is the only female mayor of Salt Lake City, serving from 1992-2000, and was the former president of the U.S. Conference of Mayors.
+Corradiniwas the first female mayor of Salt Lake City, serving from 1992-2000, and was the former president of the U.S. Conference of Mayors.

-A jumping suit signed by the first nationa;l women’s ski jumping team was presented to FWSA/FWSF for their effort in 2013 and 2014 was donated in November 2014 to the Ski Library in Norco, California on the Library’s tenth anniversary.
+A jumping suit signed by the first national women’s ski jumping team was presented to FWSA/FWSF for their effort in 2013 and 2014 was donated in November 2014 to the Ski Library in Norco, California on the Library’s tenth anniversary.
 Shown here are Jane Wyckoff, Ingrid Wicken, Curator, and John Watson.
-Wyckoff and Watson are both Past Presidents of FWSA; Watson is President of FWSF.
+Jane Wyckoff and John Watson are both Past Presidents of the Far West Ski Association and current members of the Far West Ski Foundation Board of Directors.

 FWSF had a part to play in the eventual participation of the American jumpers in the Sochi Winter Olympics in 2014.
 In the March 2015 final World Cup meet in Oslo, Sarah Hendrickson placed second with her rehabilitated knee, Jessica Jerome 11th, Nita Englund 23rd and Tara Geraghty-Moats 28th.